Skip to content

 Here comes the flood water (again) and the Wraysbury Drain is still blocked.

-Posted on February 7, 2026February 7, 2026 by ecwlarcombe
+Posted on February 7, 2026February 8, 2026 by ecwlarcombe

 The upstream catchment is saturated.
 Local groundwater is rising and Wraysbury Village Green is being overwhelmed yet again.
 The image below is dated 7/2/2026, the ditch is full and rising flood water is clearly visible beyond the bench seats.
 More rain is forecast.

 The villages of Datchet, Horton, Wraysbury and Old Windsor are situated downstream of the point at which the Jubilee River flood water in the parallel channel re-enters the River Thames.
 The threat of flooding is here yet again – local land drainage infrastructure is either blocked solid or lacks maintenance and any costly new flood defences are still a figment of somebody’s imagination.
 In 2019 I informed the authorities that the Wraysbury Drain was blocked.
 It is now 2026 – and the Wraysbury Drain is still blocked.
+The RTS and DHEFIM projects are stalled.

-Notes: £100m+ spent to date on RTS development.
+Notes: £100m+ spent to date on RTS project development.
 Wraysbury Drain is an ancient watercourse that dates back to pre-1799.
-The ground sits on a bed of glacial gravel.
+The local ground sits on a bed of glacial gravel.
 The Jubilee River is the main element of the MWEFAS that was opened in 2002.

 Recent Posts

-• Taplow gate opening on the Jubilee River
+• 25 years on – How the Jubilee River was named?

 DATCHET